 My qualifications for this position include an 11-year stint as Vice President of a West Michigan school board as well as serving as the school’s band booster president.
-In addition, 20+ years experience as an automotive service manager has reinforced to me the value of the Golden Rule which I use as a daily guidance both personally and professionally.
+In addition, 20+ years experience as an automotive service manager has reinforced my firm belief in the Golden Rule which I use as daily guidance both personally and professionally.

-Our two grown children, their spouses and our three grandchildren relish their time spent with us here and all Sandy Pines has to offer.
-It is my passion to help preserve our happy place while making necessary and sometimes difficult decisions as we adapt and embrace inevitable change.
-Thank you in advance for your support.
+Our two grown children, their spouses, and our four grandchildren relish their time here, and it’s my passion to help preserve our happy place while making necessary and sometimes difficult decisions as we adapt and embrace inevitable change.
+I truly thank you in advance for your support.

 My name is Stephanie, I have enjoyed Sandy Pines my whole life.
 My family has been in the park for forty five years and now my husband and I are raising our kids here during the summer months.
 We live in Holland with our two girls, Adelyn and Emmi.
 They attend Holland Christian schools, this next school year Adelyn will be a sophomore and Emmi will be in seventh grade.

 Adelyn is working two jobs this summer at the Dairy Dip and the rec department.
 She plays varsity lacrosse and is working towards getting her driver’s license.
 Emmi loves to fish and is developing a love for volleyball.
 She is preparing to take the golf cart test and is excited for the new freedom that will bring.
 My husband works in Grand Rapids and commutes during the week.
 He loves to fish and boat when he isn’t working on a project.
 I work at a hospital in the emergency department and locked behavioral health unit.